marekj/marekj.github.io/_posts/2013-10-30-setup-tmux-pair-user.md

 ## Hamachi

 Install hamachi `brew cask install hamachi`.
 Open the installer app to install hamachi.
-After hamachi installed I started it and created ad hoc network named tmuxpair.
+After starting I named hamachi client with my machine name and created ad hoc network named tmuxpair.

-OK, VPN client running.
+On my linux box I [installed hamachi and haguichi as described in ubuntu help.](https://help.ubuntu.com/community/Hamachi).
+Started haguichi, named client with machine name and joined network named tmuxpair (here you will need to provide your pair with a password for the network, I also think hamachi allows to somehow accept clients wihout passwords but I need to check it)

+OK, VPN client running on both machines.
+On my mac I can see the other machine joined and on my linux box I seen see my mac's IP provided by hamachi.
+I will use that to ssh to the machine as tmuxpair user but first I need to provide my linux machine private key for tmuxpair user `ssh tmuxpair@XX.XX.XX.XX` and once there I `wemux pair`.

+Done.

 ## ngrok